rindeal/SQLite3-Encryption/README.md

 Why?
 -----

 There are more ways how to add encryption to your SQLite3 DBs.
-However, this absolutely the most no-pain solution I've found for Windows.
+However, this is absolutely the most no-pain solution I've found for Windows.

 How?
 -----